MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_Lab04_Segments_and_Lists.md

 6. Create a new marketing page.

-    - Navigate to Marketing Pages and create a new page using the blank template.
+    - Navigate to Marketing pages and click **+New**.
+When prompted to select a template, click **Skip.**

-    - Name the page Contoso Subscription Page with a type of subscription center and enter the partial URL as subscription.
+    - Click the dropdown in the upper right corner.
+Name the page **[my prefix] Contoso Subscription Page** with a type of subscription center and enter the partial URL as **[myprefix]subscription**.
+It should look like the following: **mollycsubscription.**

     - Drag and drop an Image block.
-Add the Contoso logo and center align.
+Add the Contoso logo and ensure that **Center** is selected for **Alignment**.

-    - Drag and drop a Form block below the image.
-Search for the Contoso Subscription Form you just created.
+    - Return to the **Toolbox** tab.
+Drag and drop a Form block below the image.
+Start by typing in your prefix into the search box and select the **[my prefix] Contoso
+        Subscription Form** you just created.
 Input the following:

-        1. Confirmation message: Thank you.
+        1. Success notification: Thank you.
 Your submission has been received.

         2. Error message: Something went wrong.
 Please try again.